GeneralUserModels/pack/README.md

 ## `uv run -m label` — Label a session

-**What it does:** Loads recorded sessions or raw video, chunks and formats them, runs VLM labeling, and optionally renders annotated videos.
+**What it does:** Loads recorded sessions or raw screenshots, chunks and formats them, runs VLM labeling, and optionally renders annotated videos.

 ### Session selection (required)